Address - 4 Orrong Ave Frankston

-Bronte is a dog friendly property.
+Bronte is a single storey 2 steps, pet- and family-friendly property.
 Both the front and back yards are fully fenced.

-For your laundry needs there is a washing machine, a dryer, and a clothesline
+For your laundry needs, there is a washing machine, a dryer, and a clothesline.
+Doonas and doona covers are supplied.

-By default you provide your own linen.
-However linen is available by negotitation
+By default, you provide your own linen sheets, pillow cases, towels.
+However, linen is available by negotiation.

 The kitchen is fully equipped should you tire of all the fine restaurants just across the footbridge.

-There is no air conditioning but the house is well shaded by vegetation including a 60 year old coastal banksia tree.
-Sea breezes together with 10 foot ceilings and good insulation eliminates the need for air conditioning providing a sustainable solution to climate control.
-A portable evaporative cooler is also available.
+The house is well shaded by vegetation including a 60-year-old coastal Banksia tree.
+Sea breezes together with 10-foot ceilings and good insulation minimise the need for air conditioning on all but the hottest days. providing a sustainable solution to climate control.
+Nevertheless, there is ducted air conditioning for those very hot days.

-The furniture is mainly early 20th century complimented by modern pieces where appropriate.
-This includes a new digital TV and a top of the line Weber BBQ which will easy your task in entertaining guests on the seaside deck.
+The furniture is mainly early 20th century complemented by modern pieces where appropriate.
+This includes a new digital TV and a top of the line family Weber BBQ which will ease your task in entertaining guests on the seaside deck.

 A large dining table seats 8.
 There are two separate living areas, a lounge and a sun room both with windows facing the sea.